CLIENT RECORDS COLLECTION & DISCLOSURE POLICY

 2.1 Policy

-Client records are to be collected and disclosed in a manner consistent with this Policy and applicable legislations to safeguard the privacy of clients in relation to the following criteria.
+Client records are to be collected and disclosed in a manner consistent with this Policy and applicable legislations to safeguard the privacy of clients in relation to the following criteria.- The collection and disclosure as prescribed by various municipal, provincial and federal statutes that govern the Pharmacy

-• The collection and disclosure prescribed by professional standards for the Pharmacy as communicated by the Manitoba College of Pharmacists
+- The collection and disclosure prescribed by professional standards for the Pharmacy as communicated by the Manitoba College of Pharmacists

-• Other criteria as established by the Pharmacy
+- Other criteria as established by the Pharmacy

 SECTION 3 - RESPONSIBILITY & PROCEDURE